 Sanchez: If you're not the importer of record then this rule doesn't apply to you.
 The importer that receives the raw materials would be subject to the FSVP rule and they would have the responsibility to make sure their customer is actually in compliance with the preventive controls rule.

 There would, however, be a relationship between the importer and the customer.
-Here’s an example you can check out.
 All this means is that there may be some interaction with the importer where the customer is getting questions about what they are doing in terms of compliance with the preventive controls rule and whether or not that's adequate in the supplier's program, therefore ensuring compliance with the FSVP rule.

-Must the on-site audit be done by a third party, or can it be completed by a second party.
+TG: Must the onsite audit be done by a third party, or can it be completed by a second party?

-A: The on-site audits can be done by two parties and two parties only.
+Sanchez: The onsite audits can be done by two parties and two parties only.
 They can be done by the importer, the person that we've talked about and defined, or an accredited third-party auditor.
 The FDA established this rule as a way to accommodate the need for foreign audits.

 For example, if a company is importing spices from India, and the company doesn't have a presence in India, then it can rely on an accredited Indian party to conduct that audit.

-Are there cases in which only a third-party auditor can perform the on-site audit?
+TG: Are there cases in which only a third-party auditor can perform the onsite audit?

-A: The on-site audit is triggered by a serious hazard, but there is not a separate trigger that then states the hazard can only be verified by a third party.
+Sanchez: The onsite audit is triggered by a serious hazard, but there is not a separate trigger that then states the hazard can only be verified by a third party.
 The instances that you may want to use a third-party auditor are when you would like to eliminate an appearance of a conflict of interest.